Who are the greatest Denver Broncos players, coaches, executives, and fans to ever don the orange and blue?

 - In the subject line, write, "I nominate [Broncos name]" and in the body of your comment, note the reasoning behind your nomination.

 - Quickly leave your nomination in the subject line and then work on the reasoning for your nomination as a reply to your original comment.

 - Write a Fanpost - which is highly encouraged to get more visibility and support - and then link it to a comment in this post.
-For example, two years ago, a Fanpost nominating Randy Gradishar did an excellent job highlighting all of the linebacker's contributions and production while a Bronco.
+For example, a Fanpost nominating Randy Gradishar did an excellent job highlighting all of the linebacker's contributions and production while a Bronco.

 How to support a nomination

 If you agree a nominated Bronco deserves to be in our Hall of Fame, at the very least, "rec it!"
 And then add any supporting evidence to his/her nomination with a replying comment.

 The top 10-15 candidates with the most recs (minimum 4 recs) will advance to the next phase of the selection process - fan voting - which will be done via scientific survey.

 Who's your favorite among some of these old-timers still waiting to be enshrined?